enzymejs/enzyme/docs/api/ShallowWrapper/first.md

 # `.first() => ShallowWrapper`

-Reduce the set of matched nodes to the first in the set.
+Reduce the set of matched nodes to the first in the set, just like `.at(0)`.

 #### Returns

 `ShallowWrapper`: A new wrapper that wraps the first node in the set.

 #### Examples